 Crazy Jealous Guy: Dr. Jekyll in Meet Dr. Jekyll and Mr. Hyde.
 Made all the more disturbing by the fact that the object of his affections is his niece.

-The Danza: In many of their later works, they skipped the intermediaries and just played characters named "Bud Abbott" and "Lou Costello".
+The Danza: In One Night in the Tropics (as well as many of their later works), they skipped the intermediaries and just played characters named "Bud Abbott" and "Lou Costello".

 Dirty Coward: Costello was often this in films, especially when dealing with the Universal monsters.
 Abbott usually upbraided him for this, telling him to "Be brave like me!".
 Of course moments later the monster would return and Abbott would practically trample Costello on his way out the door.